TABLE OF CONTENTS

 The shift in technology has revealed how influential social media networks can be in society.
 With 42% of the population using social media, it’s not difficult to see why.
 From influencing where we dine to the handyman we hire, social media platforms play a large role in the actions we take.
 Likewise, the internet has become the perfect platform to sell products and services.

 In fact, each year the $220 billion industry grows 17% in the US alone.
 More and more business owners realize they do not need a physical location to host their business.
 And with the market headed in this direction, it’s become increasingly easier to create an eCommerce platform.
 You can source your products, sell, manufacture, and ship your products all from third-party sites.
-Otherwise known as drop shipping, this method of is only one of many industries that benefit by using social media marketing.
+Otherwise known as drop shipping, this method is only one of many industries that benefit from using social media marketing.

 The Success of eCommerce Drop Shipping